dannycuevas/devops-engineering/Kubernetes/k8s-cheat-sheet.md

 kubectl describe deploy myapp-deployment

--Change the image used in a deployment in a simple way, without modifying the yaml file, in a single command kubectl set image deploy DEPLOYMENT CONTAINER=NEW-IMAGE kubectl set image deploy myapp-deployment simple-app=kodekloud/webapp-color:v2
+-Change the image used in a deployment in a simple way, without modifying the yaml file, in a single command

+kubectl set image deploy DEPLOYMENT CONTAINER-NAME = IMAGE-VERSION kubectl set image deploy myapp-deployment simple-app=kodekloud/webapp-color:v2 kubectl set image deploy app-deploy nginx-container=nginx:1.18 --record

+-To revert updates-upgrades of a Deployment to the previous version, to a previous revision, to rollback a deployment update

+kubectl rollout undo DEPLOYMENT-NAME